18F/azure-sandbox/dsc/README-dsc.md

 N.B.
 This is a work-in-progress regarding our early work with DSC.
 As this has _not_ been published as blog post it should not be considered a fixed opinion of any sort, and certainly not an endorsement of any technology by the GSA or 18F.
 AND we would love your help!
-Please engage with @pburkholder on twitter or open an issue.
+Please open an issue.

 Context: 18F is working with an agency on some process modernization, and they are a 100% Windows shop moving into Azure.
 I'm trying to make some technology choices to provide them a usable app and infra pipeline in the next months.
 And that not daunting for us to introduce others to and train them on.
 While I can reasonably be questioned about making technology choices on behalf of end-users, that is the context I find myself in.